stablekernel/aqueduct/source/docs/http/request_and_response.md

 ```

 !!! tip "Inferred Types"
     You don't need to provide a type argument to `as` or `decode` if the type can be inferred.
-For example, `ManagedObject.readFromMap(await request.body.decode())` will infer the type of the decoded body as a `Map<String, dynamic>` without having to provide type parameters.
+For example, `object.read(await request.body.decode())` will infer the type of the decoded body as a `Map<String, dynamic>` without having to provide type parameters.

 If a body cannot be decoded according to its content-type (the data is malformed), an error is thrown that sends the appropriate error response to the client.
-By default, the maximum size of a request body is 10MB (see `RequestBody.maxSize`).

 For more request body behavior, see the API reference for `RequestBody`, the [section on body binding for ResourceControllers](resource_controller.md) and a later section in this guide on `Serializable`.

+!!! note "Max Body Size"
+      The size of a request body is limited to 10MB by default and can be changed by setting the value of `RequestBody.maxSize` during application initialization.

 ### Encoding Response Body Objects